-For information on customer support and last minute changes, refer to the file readme.wri on the SpyWorks CD.
-This file is compatible with write.exe (included with each copy of Windows).
+For information on customer support and last minute changes, refer to the file readme.rtf file.
+This file is compatible with Wordpad.exe (included with each copy of Windows).

 There is a saying in the software world that no non-trivial program is completely bug free.
 The corollary to that saying is that no program with more than 10 lines in it is non-trivial.
 SpyWorks is emphatically non-trivial....